portworx/px-docs/px_on_aws_cloudformation.md

 Portworx has provided a CloudFormation stack, based on CoreOS 1235.4.0 that will bring up a complete 3-node **px-dev** stack in **less than 10 minutes**.

-### Step 1: Configure and Launch the Portworx stack

 This template is based on the CoreOS "Stable" Channel (version 1235.4.0) and includes the following to enable Portworx deployments:

 + An additional non-root device called "/dev/xvdb" for the global shared storage pool of configurable size
 + Opened ports for 'etcd', 'ssh', and 'portworx' management services (2379, 2380, 4001, 9001, 9002, 9003)

+### Step 1: Configure and Launch the Portworx stack

 <p><a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=PX-STACK&amp;templateURL=https://s3.amazonaws.com/cf-templates-1oefrvxk1p71o-us-east-1/2017019oeI-Portworx_CoreOS_Stack_v36ky4q0o5aniv7nslr74f7mbo6r" rel="nofollow noreferrer"><img src="https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg" alt="Launch Stack"></a></p>

+- Click the "Launch Stack" button above.
+The Portworx Template is automatically loaded into CloudFormation.
+Click **Next**

 - Pick a specific Name for the Stack.  (default = PX-STACK)